oren/Blog/Microservice architecture/Post-Part2.md

-# Web app using Microservices in Go: Part 2 - Implementation
+# Web app using Microservices in Go: Part 2 - k/v store and Database

 ## Introduction